 Late in the 17th century, France declined from being the most powerful and rich nation in Europe to a country pressed to hold its own against powerful foes.
-Possibly, just possibly, one event above all helps explains this decline.
+Possibly, just possibly, one event above all helps to explain this decline.
 On October 18, 1685, King Louis XIV revoked the Edict of Nantes.
 In doing so, he drove hundreds of thousands of his best citizens abroad.

 The Edict of Nantes was a promise of religious toleration.
 It was granted in 1598 to the French Protestants known as Huguenots after years of civil wars.
 The Calvinist Huguenots came into being around 1550 when preachers brought Bibles to France from Switzerland.
 The growth of this reform movement in Gallic lands was astonishingly rapid.
 Within five years the new church held its first synod.
 Within a century it boasted a million and a half adherents.

 Conflict seemed inevitable from the start.
 The Roman Catholic church was concerned at its loss of control over souls; the government feared Protestant demands for local rule.
 The government's concerns certainly appeared justified when powerful nobles such as the Condés attempted to employ Protestant strength for their own political advancement against the powerful Guise family.

 War began in 1562 when a number of Huguenots were massacred by the Guises in a church at Vassy.
 The Huguenots were only a twentieth of the total French population, yet fought so fiercely they were able to win concessions from the Roman Catholic majority.
 In 1572 a peace was arranged.